Form Data ($f)

 When naming your form fields in Superform, following best practices ensures smoother development and avoids potential issues.
 Here are the key guidelines:

-- No Emojis or Symbols: - Variable names should not include emojis or symbols other than underscores (_) or dollar signs ($).
+* Variable names should not include emojis or symbols other than underscores (\_) or dollar signs ($).

 If you still want to use names that don't follow these conventions, such as fields with spaces or emojis, you can access them using bracket notation.